MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 **Question**: Is there a specific version of MIP SDK that is required?

-- MIP SDK 1.7 and later are fully compatible.
+- MIP SDK 1.7 and latter are fully compatible.

-**Question**: Is there a specific version of the Office client that will be required or use this store?
+**Question**: Is there a specific version of the Office client that is required or use this store?

-- As features are announced, the Office client will be updated to leverage the new storage location.
-The new storage locations will not be used until the features are enabled by tenant administrators.
+- As features are announced, the Office client is updated to use the new storage location.
+The new storage locations won't be used until the features are enabled by tenant administrators.

 **Question**: Will the existing metadata stored as a custom property in *custom.xml* be kept up to date?

-- No. The first time the document is saved after the new storage location is enabled, label metadata will be moved to the new location.
-Metadata written via [`LabelingOptions.ExtendedProperties`](/dotnet/api/microsoft.informationprotection.file.labelingoptions.extendedproperties?view=mipsdk-dotnet-1.7&preserve-view=true#Microsoft_InformationProtection_File_LabelingOptions_ExtendedProperties) will remain in *custom.xml*.
+- No. The first time the document is saved after the new storage location is enabled, label metadata is moved to the new location.
+Metadata written via [`LabelingOptions.ExtendedProperties`](/dotnet/api/microsoft.informationprotection.file.labelingoptions.extendedproperties?view=mipsdk-dotnet-1.7&preserve-view=true#Microsoft_InformationProtection_File_LabelingOptions_ExtendedProperties) remains in *custom.xml*.

 **Question**: Will it be possible to read the label metadata without MIP SDK?